Danish Voters Head to Polls in General Election Amid Greenland Dispute

 Key Facts

-- Polling suggests Frederiksen is projected to win a third term after confronting the US president regarding Greenland.
+- Frederiksen is projected to win a third term after confronting the US president over Greenland, according to Al Jazeera.

-- Polling for the anti-immigration Danish People’s Party (DPP) is relatively low, according to reports.
+- Polling for the anti-immigration Danish People’s Party (DPP) is relatively low, but some believe its ideas have influenced the Social Democrats.

 What Happened